Software-Improvement-Group/sigridci/docs/faq.md

 ### I used the subsystem option and see results from other subsystems

 If your repository is part of a larger system you can use subsystem to only get feedback on your repository.
-This is done on a best effort basis and you might get unexpected results if another subsystem published to Sigrid while your pipeline was running.
-To analyze subsystems Sigrid CI uses both the source code and measurement results from the last published measurement.
-If something is published while we retrieve these discrepancies might occur.
+This is done on a best effort basis, and if multiple pipelines run at the same time for the same system this might influence the results.
+To give you feedback on your changes Sigrid CI uses both the source code and measurement results from the last published measurement.
+If new results are published while we retrieve these measurements, some discrepancies might occur.
 If this happens, try running Sigrid CI again, preferably at a quieter moment.
 If it is a recurring issue, please [contact us](mailto:support@softwareimprovementgroup.com).

 ### Where do I find the Sigrid CI output ?